 - FSMA Food Safety Gap Assessment - Are you ready for your next food safety audit?
 Complete our free gap assessment

 to check your readiness and identify areas of potential improvement.
-Contact Dave Allard to walk through the assessment with the assistance and advise of our Food and Process
+Contact us to walk through the assessment with the assistance and advise of a food safety specialist,

 - Q & A – Browse the Food Safety Q & A page for answers to the most frequently asked questions about the FSMA, including “What is It?” and “Do I need to comply with it?”

 - Guides and resources – access key resources that can help you get started:

 - Montana Department of Health and Human Services Wholesale Food Site– Understand which agencies have jurisdiction over food sales and services and find guides on labeling, certification, drug claims and more.

 Montana Department of LivestockMilk and Egg Bureau - Licensing agency for dairy farms, dairy plants and shell eggs.
 Visit the Milk and Egg Bureau website.

 - Montana Department of Agriculture Survey – farmers can estimate if they’re covered or exempt from the Food Safety Rule with this FSMA Produce Safety Rule Exemption Decision Tool.

 - University of Arkansas Indigenous Food Safety Program – the Native American Tribal Center for Food Safety Outreach, Education, Training and Technical Assistance provides education and assistance on Indigenous food and agriculture, including this food safety needs assessment

 - Montana Cottage Food Law - The Cottage Food Program allows certain food items to be produced in a home kitchen and sold to the general public.
 Registration is NOT required if products are only being sold at farmers’ markets.
 Find out more on the DPHHS Montana Cottage Food website.